-Set Mining Explained
+Set Mining in Poker, Explained

 In the old days, holdem players would throw away any hand that didn't contain two high cards.
 "What's the point of playing if your hand is worse than the opponent's?"